-Gains or losses arising on the disposal of plant and equipment are determined as the difference between the disposal proceeds and the carrying amount of the assets and are recognised in the statement of profit or loss.
+An assessment of depreciation method, useful lives and residual values are undertaken at each reporting date.
+Gains or losses arising on the disposal of plant and equipment are determined as the difference between the disposal proceeds and the carrying amount of the assets and are recognised in the statement of profit or loss and other comprehensive income in the period in which it was disposed off.